-Channing Dungey Named Chairman of Warner Bros.
+Channing Dungey Named Chairman Of Warner Bros.
 Television Group

 The tweet was later deleted and Barr apologized "for making a bad joke."
 She also said the sedative Ambien played a role in her tweet.

-Most of the cast returned without Barr and The Connors is still featured in ABC's prime time programming.
+Most of the cast returned without Barr and The Connors is still featured in ABC's prime-time programming.

 Dungey also oversaw the network's relaunch of American Idol (which had previously aired on Fox) and created new series that included A Million Little Things, The Rookie and The Good Doctor.